Genez-io/genezio-documentation/docs/frameworks/streamlit.md

 - Windows: Run `set GENEZIO_PORT_STREAMLIT=<port> && genezio local`
 - macOS/Linux: Run `GENEZIO_PORT_STREAMLIT=<port> genezio local`

-## See your app in Genezio Dashboard
+## See your app in DeployApps Dashboard

 After deploying your application, you can test it to ensure it's running correctly.
 To verify that your Streamlit app is working, open a web browser and navigate to the URL provided for your deployed app.

-Additionally, you can monitor and manage your app through the [Genezio App Dashboard](https://app.genez.io/dashboard).
+Additionally, you can monitor and manage your app through the [DeployApps App Dashboard](https://app.genez.io/dashboard).
 The dashboard URL, also provided after deployment, allows you to access comprehensive views of your project's status and logs.

 You can find this URL in the deployment output under the `App Dashboard URL` section.